 You can trust the visited user.
-Trusting someone adds 10% of your reputation credits to his account (without subtracting them from yours).
+Trusting someone adds 10% of your reputation credits to their account (without subtracting them from yours).
 There is no way to request trust other than telling another user (via private message) to trust you.
 Ideally, trust will be given based on the activity generated by a given user in the community, hence, there will be no need to ask for trust.
-If you ever come across a file/URL review that you like, visit the user's profile, look at the rest of comments that he has made and trust him if you believe he is making a good job.
+If you ever come across a file/URL review that you like, visit the user's profile, look at the rest of comments that they have made and trust them if you believe they are doing a good job.

 Users that trust you and users that you trust will be added to the corresponding section of your personal profile, having a well-known community user in this list can act as a reputation booster with independence of your amount of credits.

 VirusTotal Community members can exchange private messages.
 Private messages are an ideal way to discuss confidential or sensible information, for example, requesting someone's email address for further discussion.
 To send a message to a given user just visit their profile and click on the corresponding button at the top right hand side:

 At the bottom of each URL or file scan report there is a section devoted to comments.
 We strongly encourage users to review the samples or URLs they submit, it can be very useful information for other users.

 For example, let us assume we are software developers.
 We have uploaded one of our programs to VirusTotal so as to verify whether any antivirus solution incorrectly detects it.
 Indeed, one of the engines flags our program as a virus, it is time to comment the file and tell other users that this is a false positive.
 Of course, we will not forget to provide evidence to defend our claim, this could be done by specifying our product's site and describing the program itself.